-Local writers publish first literary journal 'Janji Brunei' - The Scoop
+Local writers publish first 'Janji Journal’ - The Scoop

 BANDAR SERI BEGAWAN — A group of Bruneian writers has published their first literary journal to improve the visibility of local stories.

-Named Janji Brunei, the literary journal not only aims to promote local writers but also challenge the perception that Bruneians are not known for fulfilling their janji or promises.
+Named Janji Journal, the literary publication not only aims to promote local writers but also challenge the perception that Bruneians are not known for fulfilling their janji or promises.

 “The term janji Brunei is synonymous with us — how we’re always late, breaking promises — and we wanted to change that narrative for our Janji Journal,” said Bash Harry, one of the founders and editors of the journal.